Ellie Soutter: Death

 Soutter died by suicide, near her French home on her 18th birthday, on 25 July 2018.

 A few days later, her father Tony said he thought her "history of mental health issues", combined with the pressure of high-level performance expectations, contributed to her death, and called on sports authorities to provide better support for young athletes.
 He said "mental health awareness needs to be really looked at and made more public".
 Several years later, her father would be more explicit, telling that Soutter suffered 7 major concussions between 2013 and 2018 and that every time she had another one, they got worse, and they took longer to recover from.
 Despite being told by doctors after each case that she was young enough to bounce back to full health, she was hospitalised after a final "huge" concussion.
 It was so bad that she didn't recognise her father or where she was.
 But even then, a neurologist concluded after a CT brain scan that she could continue competing and "was absolutely fine”.
-But she wasn't, and committed suicide shortly after.

 The Soutter family set up a fundraiser in her name to help poor young winter sports athletes.
 A family statement read, "as a junior athlete coming from a family without substantial wealth, Ellie often had to miss out on competing and training through lack of funds".